Welcome-from-home: HR’s guide to onboarding employees remotely

 [record scratch] And then COVID-19 happened.

 Now, many people start a new job without meeting their colleagues or manager in-person, nor visiting the office – at least not on day one.
+Since a strong onboarding process can improve retention by as much as 25% it is mission-critical that HR teams reassess the onboarding experience in a COVID-19 world.

 While a small number of distributed organizations had been onboarding remote employees pre-COVID, the vast majority of traditional, office-based organizations had to quickly pivot their onboarding strategies because of the pandemic.
 Onboarding remote employees presents new challenges for HR and hiring managers, but it also creates new opportunities to reshape your onboarding process – and welcome new hires in an inclusive and personalized way.